Let’s cancel the 4th of July this year

 Make America exceptional again

 Nothing seems to tamp down that ingrained sense of American exceptionalism, though, even as we grapple with devastating racial, economic, and health crises all at once.

 America is indeed an incredible country, despite all of the flaws I’ve just mentioned.
 Our contributions to technology, arts, sports, science, and medicine have reverberated indelibly around the globe.
 We have been a superpower the world looks to during turbulent times—and we have been a crucial ally for many.

 But you can’t judge a country by its best days only.

 America is also exceptional at suppressing its ugliness.
 The Tulsa Massacre, for instance, and the FBI’s killing of Fred Hampton are just two of the myriad domestic incidents you’re less likely to discover in an American history class.
-And good luck learning anything about the U.S. government’s penchant for overthrowing regimes abroad either.
+And good luck learning anything about the U.S. penchant for covertly overthrowing governments abroad either.
 It would be wrong only to judge America by its flaws and atrocities, but it’s about time we more openly acknowledged them.
 As the Black Lives Matter movement gains steam, we need to stop conflating criticism of America with hatred for America.

-The unvarnished truth is that America has never looked less exceptional than it does right now.
+The unvarnished truth is that America has never looked less exceptional on the world stage than it does right now.
 We are currently a cautionary tale, a worst-case scenario.
 We have failed so thoroughly in our response to COVID-19, while deflecting all the blame to China, that the European Union won’t allow us anywhere near it.

 This is a time for reflection and emergency action, not celebration.
 This year, let’s sit out our most patriotic holiday until we actually earn it.